 The MSRED Course Requirements chart is a helpful guide for course planning.

 A student who wants to complement the MSRED may apply to pursue a dual degree from other departments or programs at MIT, such as Architecture, and Urban Studies and Planning.

 A Ph.D. with Real Estate Focus

-The MIT Center for Real Estate does not itself grant a Ph.D. degree, but several MIT departments associated with the Center do.
-Students wanting to pursue a doctoral degree in real estate can take advantage of the Center’s affiliations with the Department of Urban Studies and Planning, the Department of Economics, or the Sloan School of Management.
-After being accepted into a doctoral program in one of these departments, then completing its basic program requirements, students can focus on real estate studies through courses offered by MIT/MSRED faculty.
+The MIT Center for Real Estate does not itself grant a Ph.D. degree, but the Department of Urban Studies and Planning (DUSP), with which the Center is associated, does.
+Students wanting to pursue a doctoral degree in real estate can take advantage of this affiliation.
+After being accepted into a doctoral program in DUSP and completing its basic program requirements, students can focus on real estate studies through courses offered by MIT/MSRED faculty.
 Click here for more information.